 A turtle theme for your classroom brings in multicultural folktales, biology, and shapes.
 Start with a bulletin board.

-There aren’t any large ready-made turtle bulletin boards right now, though Carson-Dellosa has turtle note pals, novel notes, and colorful cutouts.
+There aren’t any large ready-made turtle bulletin boards right now, though there are some turtles in the Adventures in Learning set.
+Carson-Dellosa has turtle note pals, novel notes, and colorful cutouts.
 These are different sizes and designs of turtle cutouts.
 We like them for manipulatives, Big Book projects, centers, and also for bulletin boards with things like turtles (write the kids’ names on them) racing to the finish line for learning their alphabet or multiplication tables.

 Also from Carson-Dellosa, the Amazing Turtle tie-on shows a turtle winning a race.
 There’s a hole to string the turtle on a shoelace, backpack cord, or string to hand around kids’ necks.Use these on bulletin boards to decorate student work, with slogans like these: